IanMitc/JavaDemo/src/com/thevarungupta/Day5/readme.txt

 > Synchronized block is used to lock an object for any resouces
 > scope of the synchronization block is smaller then the method

+# inter thread commnucation
+it all about cooperation or allowing the synchronized thread to communicate with each other wait() - current thread to realease the lock and wait until either another thread invokes notify notify() - sending a notification to the waiting thread notiffyAll()

+# Deadlock in java
+Deadlock in java is a part of multi-threading deadlock can occur in a situation when a thread is waiting for an object lock that is aquired by another thread and second thread is waiting for an object lock that is acquired by the first thread since both thread are waiting for each other to release the lock this condition is called deadlock

+# Java I/O (Input and Output)